KetherineWang/startup/notes.md

 # HTML Media
 - The HTML elements that represent media include `img`, `augio`, `video`, `svg`, and `canvas`.
-- The `img`, `audio`, and `video` elements are all simple references to an external file, but `svg` and `canvas` both contain the code to rende a visual image that can even be animated.
+- The `img`, `audio`, and `video` elements are all simple references to an external file, but `svg` and `canvas` both contain the code to render a visual image that can even be animated.
 - External Media
     - The media tags that reference external media all take a URL as an attribute.
     - The path represented by the URL can either be a relative path or full path.